expiringcode/architecture/README.md

-# Docker-webdev-env
+# AeriaContainer

-A preconfigured docker environment with NGINX, PHP7, PHP5.6 (both with imagick enabled) and MySQL - More services to be added
+A preconfigured docker environment with NGINX, HHVM, PHP7, PHP5.6 (both with imagick enabled php-md and other modules) and MySQL - More services to be added

 ## Services installation and configuration